 Well… maybe except one.

 “I’m not at liberty to say.
-I am going to need your help with something though.”
+However, I’m going to need your help with something else.”
 He pulls out a file and pushes it over to me.
 It has my name on it.
 There’s only one piece of paper in it—the court order… and it’s blank!
 What’s this?
 I know for sure she filled this out.
 She read it to me—word for vindictive word.

 “I’m not sure that I understand.”
 I frown.
 He put his hands in what I like to call the Shrink Steeple.